andypern/perf-meetup/labs/basics.md

 1. Get info about all network interfaces

 		    ifconfig -a

 	You've probably used this tool many times, but how often do you pay attention to every field?
 You can easily use it to get things like:

     * list of interfaces (look for `bond0` , `eth0` , etc)
 	* IP address(es), subnet mask
 	* MTU size (this will be important in future labs)
 	* any RX/TX errors
 	* Total bytes & packets sent through each interface

 	Get a list of currently listening IP addresses on your instance via:

 			    ifconfig -a | grep inet
 	***Note: you may notice that you see more than one IP address for your instance.
 This is normal, as your instance has both a Public (Internet facing) and Private (internal packet.net facing) address.
 Make a note of both of them***

 2.  connection type and speed of ifaces

 	The `ethtool` utility is installed on most linux variants by default, however the fields which are displayed may vary from version to version.

 	The simplest incantation is:

 		    ethtool eth0

 	You can replace `eth0` with `bond0`, or `bond0:0`.
 Experiment with this and see what you find.

 	You can also determine the network driver being used by an interface via:

 	        ethtool -i eth0

 	This is useful for ensuring that your interface is running a current version of the driver, and can also help identify the vendor.
 Another quick way to determine vendor is via:

 	        lspci | grep Ethernet

 	Note that ethtool usage can vary from system to system, you'll want to experiment on other systems to make sure you know what to expect.
 This tool is useful to make sure you know:

 	* Link detected?
 	* fiber/copper
 	* Negotiated speed

 	More advanced uses include setting interface specific parameters such as flow control, tcp-segment-offload, and more.
 Be careful when using flags which can change settings, as they may not always do what you expect... for this lab, you won't be changing any settings, just observing them.

 3. What fileSystems are mounted
 	 In the excercise today, we'll be focusing on locally and NFS mounted filesystems.
 The `mount` command, when run with no options shows the filesystems which are mounted to your instance, and some details about them.
 The `df` command shows slightly different details, including the amount of space free/available.

 		    mount
     and df:

 		    df -h

 	**Note: in some cases, the `df` command can hang, especially when there is a stale NFS mount.
 In those scenarios, the `mount` command is advised, since it will not cause the system to attempt to query the remote filesystem, and will not get hung**

 4. OS related details
 	Its also nice to know what type of OS you are on.
 When on RHEL & variants (CentOS , Scientific-Linux, and of course RHEL), you can run:

 	        cat /etc/redhat-release

     On most unix/linux distro's, you can determine the kernel version and other details via:

 	        uname -a

 ### Set some quick environmental variables

 To make life a little easier, set some environmental variables for yourself.
 In order to persist them (so that you don't have to reset them every time you login to your instance), put them in your .bashrc file.
-Run the following commands to do so (make sure to use double quotes (`""`) when specified, as single quotes (`''`) may cause variables to get escaped:
+Run the following commands to do so (make sure to use double quotes (`""`) when specified, as single quotes (`''`) may cause variables to get escaped.

-1. NFS_SERVER_IP:
+1. ` NFS_SERVER_IP`:

+	When you walked in the room, you should have picked up a playing card.
+Not only is this card your chance to win a prize, but you also need it to determine what NFS server to use.
+Depending on which card you have, copy/paste the appropriate command:
+	***Important: ONLY paste the line which corresponds to the card you were issued!***

+	* Hearts:

+			echo "export NFS_SERVER_IP=10.100.142.7" >> /root/.bashrc
+	* Diamonds:

+			echo "export NFS_SERVER_IP=10.100.142.9" >> /root/.bashrc

+	* Clubs:

+			echo "export NFS_SERVER_IP=10.100.142.11" >> /root/.bashrc

+	* Spades:

-		echo "export NFS_SERVER_IP=10.100.142.3" >> /root/.bashrc
+			echo "export NFS_SERVER_IP=10.100.142.13" >> /root/.bashrc

 2. When you are done appending variables to your .bashrc file, run the following to ensure that they are available for your current session, you should not need to do this again (unless you add or change things in .bashrc):